Nodes-Astro/AvailMonitoring/README.md

 ![image](https://github.com/Alping0/AvailMonitoring/assets/105454859/8818e40b-6132-4424-8150-84dd444d268b)

-ou will be asked to reset your password, please write it down or remember the password as you will need it for the next login.
+You will be asked to reset your password, please write it down or remember the password as you will need it for the next login.

 You will need to create a datasource.
 Navigate to **Home->Connections->Data sources**